Text vs Video Therapy: Which Is Right for You?

 | Emotional Intensity | Can process emotions in real-time | More time to process before responding |

-| Privacy Needs | Need private space for 45-60 min | Can message discreetly |
+| Privacy Needs | Need private space for 45-60 min | Can message discreetly when privacy is limited in everyday life |

 | Technology Required | Webcam, good internet, quiet space | Smartphone or computer |

-| Record of Conversation | Usually not recorded | Written record to review |
+| Record of Conversation | Usually not recorded | Written record from messages to review, unlike a typical in person therapy session |

-| Comfort Level | More personal, can feel intense | May feel less vulnerable |
+| Comfort Level | More personal and may build trust faster, but can feel intense | May feel less vulnerable or intimidating for high-anxiety users |

 Advantages of Video Therapy

-- Real-time interaction: Immediate back-and-forth allows for natural conversation flow
+- Real-time interaction: Immediate back-and-forth allows for natural conversation flow over video chat

 - Deeper processing: Easier to work through intense emotions with real-time support

-- Stronger connection: Face-to-face interaction may help build therapeutic rapport
+- Stronger connection: Face-to-face interaction may help build therapeutic rapport and trust faster because you and your therapist interact in real time

 - More similar to traditional therapy: Familiar format for those who've done in-person therapy